 Nuclear Theory Computing supports research in nuclear physics with "extreme" computational requirements, which has been enabled by the advent of high performance computing (HPC).
-Funding for NP research involving HPC is provided primarily through the Scientific Discovery through Advanced Computation (SciDAC) program, through joint projects with the Office of Advanced Scientific Computing Research (ASCR).
-There are currently three NP SciDAC projects, which are all five-year multisite collaborations on specific projects in computational nuclear physics, funded jointly by NP, ASCR, and the National Nuclear Security Agency (NNSA).
-These projects are closely aligned with the NP experimental program, and investigate

-1) the properties of quark and gluon bound states and the QCD phase diagram using lattice QCD; 2) the properties of nuclei calculated using various approximate techniques, with applications including nuclear astrophysics; and 3) the QCD origins of nuclear forces.
-Support for NP HPC activities is also provided by the National Energy Research Scientific Computing (NERSC) center.
-In addition to providing allocations of computer time, NERSC also funds the development of software appropriate for new exascale computer architectures through NERSC Exascale Science Application Program (NESAP) Projects.
-Three such NP NESAP projects are currently supported, in the areas of lattice QCD (2) and Low Energy Nuclear Physics (1).
+Funding for HPC-driven NP research is provided primarily through the Scientific Discovery through Advanced Computation (SciDAC) program, through joint projects with the Office of Advanced Scientific Computing Research (ASCR).
+There are currently three NP SciDAC projects, which are five-year multisite collaborations on specific projects in computational nuclear physics, funded jointly by NP, ASCR, and the National Nuclear Security Administration (NNSA).
+These projects are closely aligned with the NP experimental program, and investigate 1) the properties of quark and gluon bound states and the QCD phase diagram using lattice QCD; 2) the properties of nuclei calculated using various approximate techniques, with applications for NP.
+Some computational resources needed for NP HPC research activities managed by NP are also provided by the National Energy Research Scientific Computing center (NERSC).